NaaeemMalik/my-Chromium-forks/docs/ui/aura/index.md

 # Aura

-Aura abstracts the Window Manager away from GTX Browser on Windows, Linux, and Chrome OS.
+Aura abstracts the Window Manager away from GTx Browser on Windows, Linux, and Chrome OS.

 # Main Documentation